 With this data, the doctors are able to gain a fuller picture of why you’re experiencing sleep problems.
 They can then make a more accurate diagnosis of what is going wrong with your sleep, and recommend some treatments later.

-If you find that your quality of sleep is deteriorating to the point that it is affecting your career and your relationships, do not hesitate to seek help. eXciteOSA is a medically tested device that is proven to reduce snoring and mild obstructive sleep apnoea in just 20 minutes a day over a 6-week period.
+If you find that your quality of sleep is deteriorating to the point that it is affecting your career and your relationships, do not hesitate to seek help. eXciteOSA is a medically tested device that is proven to reduce snoring and mild obstructive sleep apnea in just 20 minutes a day over a 6-week period.
 If you experience snoring problems, try one today and begin your journey towards better sleep.

 - Ambardekar, N. (2019) Sleep Study (Polysomnography)

 Retrieved from: https://en.wikipedia.org/wiki/Sleep_study